broadinstitute/wot/docs/cli_documentation.md

 ### <a name="covariate_file">Covariate file</a> ###

 The batch associated with each cell of the matrix file is specified in the *covariate* file.
-This file must be a tab-separated plain text file, with two header fields: "id" and "covariate".
+This file must be a tab or comma separated plain text file, with two header fields: "id" and "covariate".

 Example: